AugustMajtenyi/DefensiveSchemeAnalysis/README.md

 Instructions

-Go to [https://github.com/uberfastman/yfpy] and follow instructions for connecting to the Yahoo Fantasy Sports API This includes Installation, Setup
+Go to [https://github.com/uberfastman/yfpy] and follow instructions 'Installation', 'Setup', and 'Usage' for connecting to the Yahoo Fantasy Sports API
 To use, downlod this file and insert your 'League_ID' and 'Path_to_private_json' located on lines 2 and 3.
 You're ready to run!